For three decades, William Russell has specialised in providing international family health insurance around the globe.

 Starting a new life as an expat is a thrilling adventure for the whole family.
 Whether you’re going to be relaxing in a tropical paradise or moving to a cosmopolitan city, there has never been a better time to join the world’s 50 million+ expats living overseas, as a digital nomad, retiree or to begin a new job.

-But before you go, make sure you have considered the most important thing for yours and your family’s peace of mind – international family health insurance.
+But before you go, make sure you have considered the most important thing for yours and your family’s peace of mind – international health insurance.
 International family health insurance provides flexible, comprehensive level of cover for you and your whole family, covering you for a wide range of conditions – including maternity care.

 With various levels of cover, international family health insurance offers flexible, tailor-made plans designed for expat families relocating overseas.
 We provide international family health insurance to expat families in 140 countries.
 No need to worry if you’re a frequent traveller or have children in school overseas – your policy works in multiple countries.